Statistics Under Pressure – case studies

 Developed in collaboration with contacts from across the Government Statistical Service and in academia, our case studies cover a wide range of topics, with examples from the Covid-19 pandemic – and before – to more recent examples, including in health, economics, and public statistics.

-We will be publishing our nine case studies over July and August 2024.
+We will be publishing our eight case studies over July and August 2024.
 Explore the case studies below for behind-the-scenes insights into a range of prominent statistical and data projects.